vincenzo2202/Backend_tatto-studio_API_DB/README.md

                "id": 34
             }
         ```
-         - Auth: `Introduce el token para borrar cualquier usuario`
+        - Auth: `Enter the token to delete any user.`

     - GET ALL APPOINTMENT BY SUPER ADMIN

             GET http://localhost:4000/appointment/AllAppointmentsSuper?skip=5&page=1

         ```
-         - Auth: `Introduce el token para borrar cualquier usuario`
+    - Auth: ` Enter the token to get all the appointments.`

     - CHANGE ROLE BY SUPER ADMIN